alextakahashi/ComposerViewController/README.md

 1. ✅  Fork the Project
 2. ✅  Build + Run
 3. ✅  Tap to Present the View Controller
-4. ✅.
-Start Composing 🖋
+4. ✅  Start Composing 🖋

 ## Try it Yourself

-Update any of these `FirstViewController`, `SecondViewController`, or `ThirdViewController` and add more than just a different background color.
+Create a CustomViewController that implements `ComposerViewControllerDelegate`.
+Save the user's input!

 ```swift